DocBohn/CowPi_documentation/docs/source/construction/nano/display/i2c.rst

 ..  _i2cFigureConnections:
 ..  figure:: display-connections-mk1f.jpg
-    :alt: SPI connections on at the microcontroller.
+    :alt: I2C connections on at the microcontroller.
     :width: 90.0%

-    SPI connections on at the microcontroller.
+    |i2c| connections on at the microcontroller.

 ..
 IMPORTANT:: |unplug|